 Proposals which make a positive contribution to the Parish's historic assets and their setting, including the Marton Oak and the Parish's Listed Buildings (section 4c) will be supported.
 The Marton Landscape and Character Assessment identifies locations where the setting of a heritage asset is particularly sensitive to development.
-Proposals for development must take into account the scale of any possible harm or loss and the significance of any heritage assets and will only be supported where it can be demonstrated that substantial benefits will be achieved when weighed against the harm or loss.
-Measures should be put in place to avoid or minimise impact or mitigate damage.
+In this and all other respects, protection shall be afforded in accordance with Paragraphs 184 - 202 of the National Planning Policy Framework, February 2019.
+Measures shall be put in place to avoid or minimise impact or mitigate damage.